BulletSentence/TalkOn-Messager/README.md

 Application to send and receive messages using the Internet.

 Database made using Firebase and Firestore for images, also uses google authentication to verify the user and their metadata.
+Atualizações novas